 Nothing.
 Nothing at all.
-There was a double standard in his world that men were allowed to do whatever they wanted, but women were expected to remain faithful no matter what.
+There was a double standard in most parts of the kingdom.
+Nobles were allowed to do whatever they wanted, but their wives were expected to remain faithful no matter what.
 It wasn’t right.
 It had never been right.
 He hadn’t been faithful, could he blame his wife for doing exactly what he had done?
 What kind of man would that make him?
 Did people know of her indiscretions?
 If they did, did that somehow reflect on him?
 Did it matter?

 He turned to look at his wife, who fondly regarded the sleeping boy.
 She had enough love in her heart for his bastard.
 Enough love to forgive him.
 Could he ever live up to that standard?
 Maybe not.
 But he sure as hell could try.

 The Wolf kept a leisurely pace, slowing to wait on the rare occasions the boys fell behind.
 Eric kept half an eye on Dahr, half an eye on his surroundings as he jogged after the wolf.
 He didn’t want to run faster, because if he had to fight, he didn’t want to start while winded.
 Yet it seemed like miles had rolled by without so much as a blemish in the landscape.
 It was just a grassy plain for as far as the eye could see.

 They came upon the rocky canyon quite suddenly, or more appropriately, it came upon them.
 One minute there was nothing but grass and then it appeared before them, a narrow crevice with steep sides as if a giant hill made of smooth grey stone had come into existence as they approached.
 It hadn’t grown from the ground, but had instead appeared, as if it had always been there, and they just hadn’t been able to see it until they were close enough.
 The crevice was so narrow they’d have to enter single file.
 If you were going to ambush someone this would be the place.